 They will typically feed on the soft fleshy parts of the tomato and leave the skin and seeds behind.
 They can also eat tomato seedlings.
 So you must protect tomatoes from bird damage and keep that in perspective.
 If you are wondering whether birds devour tomatoes or magpies eat tomatoes, this is the answer: they love it.

 It’s worth noting that tomatoes are not a primary food source for sparrows, and they may not actively seek out tomatoes to eat.
 Sparrows will prioritize their primary food sources, such as seeds and insects, over tomatoes.
-So, a good idea might be to use bushes or plants that attract some kind of insects or flies to divert the sparrows’ attention!
+So, a good idea might be to use bushes or plants that attract insects or flies to divert the sparrows’ attention!

 However, if tomatoes are readily available and easily accessible, sparrows will certainly take advantage of the opportunity to feed on them.